mmartin4972/data-buddy/docs/design_notebook.md

 ## 7/9/23
 - TODO:
-    - [ ] Make finance_common the central point for checking all of the finance parsing
-    - [ ] Manipulate the intuit mint data file that you have, so that the information is not real
+    - [x] Manipulate the intuit mint data file that you have, so that the information is not real
     - [ ] Create a regression testing script for the file parser
     - [ ] convert the finance directory into its own package that you can import into the main file and can then just very quickly check the type for all finance
     - [ ] create a parsing file for the amazon order history stuff
     - [ ] start working on the data buddy manager CL application and rethink the security system you have in place

+## 7/10/23
+- Something cool to do may be to make an application which tracks the total amount of money that you give to the government including taxes form all individual purchases

 # Ongoing List of Things TODO
 ## Server